giankdiluvi/madmix/examples/ising/README.md

 - `sockeye/` contains cached results and output and error messages from running the Real NVP architecture search on [UBC ARC Sockeye](https://arc.ubc.ca/ubc-arc-sockeye), UBC's high-performance computing platform
-- `sockeye_run/` includes the files necessary to learn the Real NVP Concrete relaxation
+- `sockeye_files/` includes the files necessary to learn the Real NVP Concrete relaxation

-## Files in `rockeye_files`
-- `ising_run_concrete.py` is the script to reproduce the Concrete relaxation experiments
-- `ising.pbs` is a file to run the `ising_run_concrete.py` 144 times
-with the architecture settings specificied in `ising_settings.txt`
-- `ising_settings.txt` contains the settings for the Real NVP architecture search
-- The `*.pkl` files with data to seed the Concrete relaxation, as well as the results from the flows, losses, and cpu times would be here but are not included in the repo due to GitHub commit size constraints: we'd be happy to share the files, though&mdash;get in touch!
+For more info on the files in `sockeye` and `sockeye_files`, check the README of the `examples/` directory.